Skip to content

 items: List[Item]

-If I need to filter Items based on some complex business logic for business needs, or create a new field in Item based on business logic, I need to expand the loop for the authors and items returned by the ORM query.
+If I need to filter Items based on some complex business logic for business needs, or create a new field in Item based on business logic, I need to expand the loop on the authors and items returned by the ORM query.

 for author in authors: